danilofo/cgnenhancer/README.md

 CLASS ARTICLE
 -------------
+- Test this class
 - Extract text from PDF

 CLASS CONTEXT
 -------------
+- Test this class
 - Solve a major flaw in the design: the main program uses a dict to map contexts onto urls, but that should be done using a member of objects of the Context class instead...

 MACHINE LEARNING: